Getting started with Device Usage policies

 - Active Directory organizational unit

-NOTE Some device information is not available for Chromebook devices.
+Some device information is not available for Chromebook devices.

 By default, the Global Policy Group includes a preconfigured Device Usage policy, which is set to Inactive.
 Although you can activate the policy in the Global Policy Group, best practice is to create custom policy groups and activate each policy group's Device Usage policy, as required.

 After you activate a Device Usage policy, the agent begins to collect device usage information from the devices associated with the applicable policy group.
 You can view the collected information by creating a Device Analytics report using the report type, Device Usage.
-You can also view detailed usage event information on a device's Usage Event Details page.
+You can also view detailed usage event information on a device's Device Details Usage page.
 To see device usage information at a glance, view the Device Usage widget on the Home dashboard.